yk-liu/yk-liu.github.io/_posts/2019-03-11-Lie-Group-as-Differential-Manifold/2019-03-11-Lie-Group-as-Differential-Manifold.md

 tags: Lie-group Lie-algebra Exponential-map
 keywords: Pull-back Push-forward algebra left-invariant-vector-field flow bracket integral-curve
 edit: 2019-03-19
 description: In this post Lie groups are regarded as a differential manifold, and one-parameter subgroups are introduced.
-This is the second of a series of posts that start from Lie group and Lie algebra.
+This post is the second of a series of posts that start from Lie group and Lie algebra.
 ---

 $$